Onomichi

 Waiting for ferry back to Onomichi...

-When I sit in the waiting hall, I notice two girls walking nearby.
-To me she looks like she may be a Korean or a Taiwanese tourist, who knows, anyway I’m way too exhausted to be thinking of girls right now!
-I get on the boat and sit down straight away.
-It’s hot on board, and I am not feeling so good now.
-Perhaps I’m dehydrated - plus my heart rate is above 100, and this concerns me a bit!
+As I sit in the waiting hall, I notice two girls walking nearby.
+At first glance, one looks like she might be a Korean or Taiwanese tourist—who knows—but I am far too exhausted to be thinking about girls right now!
+I board the boat and sit down immediately.
+It is hot on board, and I am starting to feel unwell.
+Perhaps I am dehydrated; my heart rate is above 100, which worries me slightly.

-mins later we arrive and by now my heart is back to normal and I'm feeling good again!
-Once I’m off, I stand there with my bike and the girls and I approach each other, and as I’m feeling cooler now and relieved we’re there, I am pretty smiley and chilled.
-Although I thought they didn’t seem fussed about speaking to me on-board, they are now very chatty, and also quite giggly!
-We chat a bit and I tell them about my cycling.
-We say our goodbyes and I then drop off the bike - am feeling really good now.
-It’s been a really wicked day!
+Forty five minutes later we arrive, and by now my heart is back to normal and I am feeling good again.
+Once I am off the ferry, I stand there with my bike and the girls and we approach each other.
+Feeling cooler now and relieved we have arrived, I am pretty smiley and chilled.
+Although I had thought they were not fussed about speaking to me on board, they are now very chatty and quite giggly.
+We chat a little and I tell them about my cycling.
+After saying our goodbyes, I drop off the bike and feel really good.
+It has been a truly wicked day.

-I’m still a bit hungry so pop into a livelier looking eatery where the girl behind the counter is real friendly!
-I order some chicken breast, some chilli pepper, some mushroom and some onion skewers, as well as a ginger beer!
-It’s super tasty!
+Still a bit hungry, I wander into a livelier eatery where the girl behind the counter is really friendly.
+I order chicken, chilli pepper, mushroom and onion skewers, and a ginger beer.
+Everything is delicious.

 Overall impressions of wonderful Onomichi: